CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Subscriber

 Create a [subscription](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal#create-subscriptions-to-the-topic) for the desired Azure service bus topic.

-Set the environment variables with the details from the new subscription
+Set the environment variables with the details from the new subscription:

 *upload-server/.env*: